-The Art of Europe department seeks a volunteer intern who wishes a deeper familiarity with this important paintings collection and the research tasks of a curator.
-Working under the curator of paintings, the research intern will have an opportunity to learn first-hand both about museum work and a major collection of European paintings.
-Interns will receive training and can expect to refine their research skills as well as become familiar with the literature for a single school of European painting.
+The Art of Europe department seeks a volunteer graduate intern who wishes a deeper familiarity with this important paintings collection and the research tasks of a curator.
+Working under curators of paintings, the graduate research intern will have an opportunity to learn first-hand both about museum work and a major collection of European paintings.
+Interns will receive training and can expect to refine their research skills.
 Interns will be included in behind-the-scenes visits and learning opportunities.
 Successful candidates will be mature, detail-oriented, adept with technology and administrative tasks, and will have a demonstrated interest in museum work.

 - Sorting and organizing paper records in European paintings files

 - Augmenting files with new research conducted in art history libraries

 - Reconciling this information with that in the MFA collections database

 - Enrollment in, or recent completion of, a graduate program in art history

 - Substantial experience using libraries to research European art

 - Reading knowledge of at least one non-English European language